En-Query/EncryptedQuery/RUNNING.md

 2. Run the Responder to query against the data (on the server side)
 3. Decrypt the server response (on the querier side)

 Currently Encrypted query supports querying against data in JSON format.
-The Encrypted Query Responder (Server side piece that actually queries the data) supports three methods of quering data: standalone, kafka streaming and Hadoop map/reduce.
-Steps 1 and 3 do not depend on the method.
+The Encrypted Query Responder (Server-side component that actually queries the data) supports three modes of operation: standalone, Kafka streaming and Hadoop map/reduce.
+Steps 1 and 3 do not depend on the mode.

-## Pre-requisites
+## Prerequisites

-* To build Encrypted Query will require Oracle Java 1.8x JDK, a gcc compiler, and Apache Maven.
+* To build Encrypted Query will require Oracle Java 1.8.0_144 or greater JDK, a gcc compiler, and Apache Maven.

-* To run Encrypted Query you will need Oracle Java 1.8x runtime installed on the server.
+* To run Encrypted Query you will need Oracle Java 1.8.0_144 or greater runtime installed on the server.

-* If you plan on running the responder using the streaming method you will also need access to a running kafka server.
+* If you plan on running the responder using the streaming mode you will also need access to a running Kafka server.

-* To run the responder using the Hadoop map/reduce method will require access to a Hadoop installation with map/reduce.
+* To run the responder using the Hadoop map/reduce mode will require access to a Hadoop installation with map/reduce.

-Installing of these pre-requisites  are beyond the scope of this document but information can be found:
+Installing of these prerequisites  are beyond the scope of this document but information can be found:

 **Java JDK**:  `http://www.oracle.com/technetwork/java//jdk8-downloads-2133151.html`